voxel51/fiftyone/docs/source/user_guide/index.rst

 .. customcalloutitem::
     :header: FiftyOne Dataset basics
-    :description: Learn the basics of the FiftyOne Dataset class.
+    :description: Get up to speed with FiftyOne datasets and familarize yourself with their design.
     :button_text: Learn more about dataset basics
     :button_link: basics.html

 .. customcalloutitem::
     :header: Creating FiftyOne Datasets
     :description: Load data into FiftyOne using standard formats, custom formats, or the Dataset Zoo.
-    :button_text: Learn more about creating FiftyOne datasets
+    :button_text: Learn more about creating datasets
     :button_link: dataset_creation/index.html

 .. customcalloutitem::